thedataplace/policies/employee_handbook.md

 ## Joining The Data Place
 ### Probationary period
 On joining The Data Place you will serve a 1 month probationary period.
 During this time you will be thinking about whether you wish to remain working with us.
 Your line manager, at the same time, will be assessing your suitability for your role.
 If you do not reach the standards required by The Data Place, your employment may be terminated at any time during the probationary period with one week’s notice.
 The Data Place reserves the right to extend the probationary period where required.
-The ACAS Code on Discipline, Dismissal and Grievance Procedures do not apply during the probationary period.
+The ACAS Code on Discipline, Dismissal and Grievance Procedures does not apply during the probationary period.

 ### Induction
 We are keen that you have every assistance to help you settle into your role quickly.
 Your induction programme sets out what to expect on your first day and the induction process we will follow.
 You will meet your colleagues and you will receive information on The Data Place, your terms and conditions of employment, policies and procedures, health and safety.